AltBeacon/android-beacon-library-reference/README.md

 1. Install Eclipse with the ADT plugin
 2. Install Google Android SDKs
-3. Import the Android Beacon Library (2.0+) as an existing project in the workspace
+3. Import the Android Beacon Library (2.0-beta3 +) as an existing project in the workspace
 4. Import this project as an existing project into the workspace
 5. Under Project -> Properties -> Android, add a library reference to the Android Beacon Library above

 ## Installing the `AndroidBeaconLibrary`

-This project is dependent on a 2.0+ version of the open source Android Beacon Library (from altbeacon.org).
+This project is dependent on a 2.0-beta3 or higher version of the open source Android Beacon Library (from http://altbeacon.github.io/android-beacon-library/download.html).
 It must be imported into Eclipse before this project can be imported.
 This library open source library requires a gradle build system (normally used with Android Studio not Eclipse), so if you want to build it from source you need to set up that build environment.
 Alternately, you may download a binary copy of the